AnkushRana528/Cognitive-Nexus/README.md

 Traditional resume analyzers generally focus on ATS scoring or resume feedback, but they do not provide a complete and personalized career development strategy.

-**Cognitive Nexus** addresses this problem by using a collaborative **Multi-Agent AI system** that analyzes resumes, identifies skill gaps, recommends learning resources, projects and certifications, prepares interview questions, and generates a personalized career roadmap.
+**COGNITIVE NEXUS** addresses this problem by using a collaborative **Multi-Agent AI system** that analyzes resumes, identifies skill gaps, recommends learning resources, projects and certifications, prepares interview questions, and generates a personalized career roadmap.

 # 💡 Our Solution